Villanova-AI/villanova_developers/docs/villanova09/tutorials/consume/redis.md

 ---

 # Redis Integration
-Redis database server can be used on Entando for cache management in high availability applications.
-It is a requirement for Entando Applications serving multiple tenants.
+Redis database server can be used on Villanova for cache management in high availability applications.
+It is a requirement for Villanova Applications serving multiple tenants.
 This tutorial describes the steps to integrate Redis for both high availability and multitenancy.

-See [Entando Multitenancy](./multitenancy.md) for more information.
+See [Villanova Multitenancy](./multitenancy.md) for more information.

 ## Prerequisites
-* [A working instance of Entando](../../../docs/getting-started/README.md) based on the default Tomcat server image
+* [A working instance of Villanova](../../../docs/getting-started/README.md) based on the default Tomcat server image

-* Verify dependencies with the [Entando CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`
+* Verify dependencies with the [Villanova CLI](../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`

 * Helm 3 installed in your local environment